aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 Let's create a new project that uses Aspose.Slides and Aspose.Slides.WebExtensions for creating HTML-viewer for PDF with smooth animated page transitions.
 Here, we need to use the PDF import feature of Aspose.Slides.

-Let's create a PdfToPresentationToHtml project and include the Aspose.Slides.WebExtensions nuget package (Aspose.Slides package will be also included as the dependency):
+Let's create a PdfToPresentationToHtml project and add the Aspose.Slides.WebExtensions NuGet package (the Aspose.Slides package will also be added as a dependency):
 ![NuGet Package](screen.png)

-We will start by importing the PDF document, which will be animated and exported into an HTML presentation:
+We start by importing the PDF document, which will be animated and exported into an HTML presentation:

 ``` csharp
 using (Presentation pres = new Presentation())